10 things to see and do in the Montmartre neighborhood

 Petit train de Montmartre| ©Parisnet

-This train departs from two different squares and the tour takes place in two stages: The first one from Place Blanche to Place du Tertre (15 minutes) and the next one, the other way around from Place du Tertre to Place Blanche (30 minutes).
-You can choose from which one you want to leave first and take your time to catch the next one, as you can come back at any time you wish.
+The train departs from two different squares and the tour takes place in two stages: The first one from Place Blanche to Place du Tertre (15 minutes) and the next one from Place du Tertre to Place Blanche (30 minutes).
+You can choose from which one you want to leave first and take the time to catch the next one, as you can come back at any time you want.

-You will see emblematic sites such as the Moulin Rouge, the Saint Vincent cemetery, the Sacre Coeur basilica, the Saint Pierre market, Montmartre Museum... among others.
+You will see emblematic sites such as the Moulin Rouge, the Saint Vincent Cemetery, the Sacre Coeur Basilica, the Saint Pierre Market, the Montmartre Museum... among others.
+Departure times are:

 Take a walking tour of Montmartre

-I hope this guide has helped you to decide which are the places you should not miss on your visit to Montmartre, enjoy the bohemian neighborhood!
+I hope this guide has helped you decide which are the places you should not miss on your visit to Montmartre.
+Enjoy the bohemian neighborhood!